jiaxuanleong/SPIRO.Assays/germination/README.md

 This semi-automated assay is designed to analyze seed germiantion using data acuired by <a href="https://www.alyonaminina.org/spiro">SPIRO</a>.
 It was optmized for the typical plant model organism,<i> Arabidopsis thaliana</i>, but can be potentially fine-tuned to be used for other plant species.

 The assay comprises automated image analysis using SPIRO_Germination macro, quantitative data quality control followed by germination detection and statistical analysis using corresponding R scripts.
-An overview of the assay is provided in the text below, for the detailed instructions, please refere to the SPIRO seed germination assay manual.
+An overview of the assay and quick instructions are provided in the text below, for the detailed instructions, please refer to the <b>SPIRO seed germination assay manual.</b>

 ## SPIRO Germination macro

 The macro contains several user-guided steps that enable implementation of the assay for a broad range of expereiments with various layouts.
 The analysis allows user to select a subset time range to be used for the germination analysis.
 This feature is not crucial for the assay <i>per se</i>, but it reduces requirement for RAM during image segmentation, thus enabling use of the macro even on shitty computers.
 The user will be also asked to indicate groups of seeds, e.g. different genotypes and/or treatments.
 This step is crucial for downstream statistical analysis of the quantitative data.
 If needed, grouping can be additionally manually modified after data qulaity control to enable different comparisons without reruning image analysis.
-The macro will produce three output files for each analyzed group of seeds:
+The macro will produce three output files for each group of seeds:
-- `group name.tiff` contains original data cropped to the correspodnding selection of the group
+- `group name.tiff` contains original data cropped to the corresponding selection of the group
-- `group name germinationlabelled.tiff` is the graphical output of the mcro.
+- `group name germinationlabelled.tiff` is the graphical output of the macro.
 It contains time-lapse side by side comparison of original and segmented images for the corresponindg group with numbered identified seeds.
 This information can be helpful to verify that image processing indeed identified seeds and only seeds.
 - `group name germination analysis.tsv` is the qunatitative output of the macro, it contains preimeter and area data for each seed at each time point.<br>
 For each group both files will be saved in the experiment folder: ` Experiment name/Results/Germination/plateN/group name`